-Appeals in Illinois Divorce and Paternity Cases: The Elusive Final and Appealable Order in Light of the 2008 Gutman Decision and the 2010 Amendments Re Custody / Parental Alllocation Decisions
+Appeals in Illinois' Divorce and Paternity Cases: The Elusive Final and Appealable Order in Light of the 2008 Gutman Decision, our Supreme Court Amendments involving Parental Allocation Cases and the 2021 Crecos III decision

-By Gunnar J. Gitlin © 2018, Gitlin Law Firm, P.C.
+By Gunnar J. Gitlin © 2025, Gitlin Law Firm, P.C.